pravinthan/pick-easy/README.md

   <a href="https://pick-easy.pravinthan.com">PickEasy</a>
 </h1>

-> A web app to allow restaurants to create an achievement-based, gamified loyalty and rewards system for their customers (featuring a mobile-friendly UI and animated levels, achievements and rewards).
+> A web app that allows restaurants to create an achievement-based, gamified loyalty and rewards system for their customers (featuring a mobile-friendly UI and animated levels, achievements and rewards).

 > This project won **1st place** as the **best project** in a course-wide competition (2020 Summer _Introduction to Software Engineering_).